HDFGroup/vol-rest/README.md

 ## II.C.
 Testing the REST VOL plugin installation

-The REST VOL plugin tests require access to an HDF5 REST API-aware server -- see section III.C.i.
+The REST VOL plugin tests require access to an HDF5 REST API-aware server -- see section II.A.ii and III.C.

 After building the REST VOL plugin and obtaining access to a server which implements the HDF5 REST API according to the above reference, it is highly advised that you run